 Today I am looking forward to introducing you to someone who is well-known across several blogging niches as a homeschooler, homemaker and author.
-Today the topic is everything homemaking and I think you will be blessed to here from this original “domestic mess” gone “domestically challenged.”
+Today the topic is everything homemaking and I think you will be blessed to here from Angie Kauffman, an original “domestic mess” gone “domestically challenged.”

 Angie, a domestically challenged nerd, can be found writing at Many Little Blessings about life between loads of laundry.
 She is also the founder of The Homeschool Classroom, Catholic Printables Online, and Catholic Mothers Online.
 Angie also listens to music every chance she gets, writes eBooks, loves Pinterest, begrudgingly uses Google+, and occasionally sleeps.

 1. Tell us a little about yourself, your family, your home, etc.